binkley/modern-java-practices/README.md

 depends on the team and other factors.
 Ant is rather outdated, does not support modern tooling, and no longer updated.

+There are other options particular to specific projects such as [Buck](https://buck.build) (related to [Bazel](https://bazel.build)), et al.
+This article focuses on Gradle and Maven, which are by far more wide spread.

 ## Keep local consistent with CI

 * [Batect](https://batect.dev/)